Understanding TCM Diagnosis

 Understanding how Traditional Chinese Medicine practitioners assess health can help you feel comfortable and informed during your visits to Carlton Massage in Carlton, Melbourne.
 TCM diagnosis is a sophisticated process refined over thousands of years that aims to identify patterns of imbalance in your body's systems, providing a holistic view of your health that considers the whole person rather than isolated symptoms.

-Unlike conventional medical diagnosis that often focuses on identifying specific diseases, TCM diagnosis seeks to understand the unique pattern of imbalance present in your body at a particular time.
-This personalized approach means that two people with the same Western medical diagnosis might receive different acupuncture or Chinese herbal medicine treatments—because their underlying TCM patterns may differ based on their individual constitution, lifestyle, and circumstances.
+TCM diagnosis seeks to understand the unique pattern of imbalance present in your body at a particular time.
+This approach means that two people with the same Western medical diagnosis might receive different acupuncture or Chinese herbal medicine treatments—because their underlying TCM patterns may differ based on their individual constitution, lifestyle, and circumstances.

 The Four Examinations in TCM Diagnosis